 Above, Herb Lubalin's initial proposals to PAOS, designed with Alan Peckolic.
 These are twelve drawn from a collection of seventeen different options.
 The governing principles for selection were originality and the expression of ASICS corporate objectives; international appeal, product quality and function.
-Here, you can see the breadth of the options, ranging from the technical to the avant-garde, the designer clearly exploring and testing the potential for dynamic and idiosyncratic character and technological advancement.
+Here, you can see the breadth of the options, ranging from the technical to the avant-garde, clearly exploring and testing the potential for synergising a dynamic and idiosyncratic character with the notion of technological advancement.

 The final design is an elegant resolution of what could be perceived as opposing forces.
-There are some aspects of authorship here, a continuity of interest in the designer in elegant typographical gestures, and the practical consideration of use-cases.
+There are some aspects of authorship here, a continuity of interest of the designer in elegant typographical gestures, and the practical consideration of use-cases such as screen printing and embroidery.
 This latter consideration can be seen in the difference between the images above and below.
 Terminals become square, and the relationships between letters are resolved through more formal geometric relationships, see the S to I, connected by a perfect right angle, and the transitions from A to S and C to S.

 LogoArchive Website – Searchable modernist logo archive & research tool.